 Other teachers said the drop could have been predicted given the failure to get that "basic infrastructure" right.

 Very worrying but not unexpected.
 Despite years of warnings this is a toxic combination of a lack of staff, limited BGE exposure and plain daft decisions by secondary schools that have done nothing to support subject & staff.
 Classes of 30 anyone? 😬— M J Tennant 🇪🇺 (@markjtennant) August 6, 2019

 Another common concern among teachers was that the subject was viewed by pupils as too hard.

 Absolutely agree.
 I remember I wrote this down on my notes.
-Many questions were ONLY targeted for A pass students.— Shona Watson (@Ms__SWatson) August 7, 2019
+Many questions were ONLY targeted for A pass students.— SW (@Ms__SWatson) August 7, 2019